 “That’s a great idea,” I said.
 When I tell other people about this, they tell me how smart she is.
 I say, “That makes sense, she’s a Professor of Physics at the University of Michigan.”

 My friends who sit next to me at work are friends of convenience.
-They are great people and great friends.
-I was very lucky to have some phenomenal people sitting next to me.
+Don’t get me wrong, I was very lucky to have some phenomenal people sitting next to me.
 But my really good friends are friends of inconvenience.
 Let me give you an example.
 One day I was walking to the subway when I saw my friend was walking back home in the opposite direction.
 I turned around and started walking with her.

 “You’re going the wrong way!” she said.